armandolopezo/Kubernetes/AKS/AKScreate.md

 ### Verify that the cluster is running and that you can connect to it using the "kubectl get nodes" command.

 `kubectl get nodes`

+### AKS cluster system node to force POD REPLICAS to use NODEPOOL=nodepool2 (creation below)

+### Cordon the existing SYSTEM nodes: Cordoning marks specified nodes as unschedulable and prevents any more pods from being added to the nodes.

+`kubectl cordon <node-names>`

+### example below:

+### kubectl cordon aks-nodepool

 ### Run the az aks nodepool add command to add another node pool